xuru/pyvisdk/sources/do/host_vmfs_volume.txt

     .. py:attribute:: vmfsUpgradable

-        Can the filesystem be upgraded to a newer version.
+        Can the filesystem be upgraded to a newer version.See UpgradeVmfs